Skip to content

 Married; age 36; mustered as lieutenant-colonel at Washington, District of Columbia, Aug 16, 1861; mustered as colonel, April 26, 1862; “killed in action at Petersburg, June 15, 1864; wounded while leading his brigade in a charge in front of Petersburg, June 15, 1864, and died June 15, 1864.”
 Children, Frank G. and grandson, Hoosack.

-This is a picture of Colonel Simon Hosack Mix.
+The picture to the left is of Colonel Simon Hosack Mix.
 Mix first served as Lieutenant – Colonel from August 16, 1861 under Colonel James H. VanAllen.
 VanAllen resigned his post after being promoted to Brigadier General.
 Mix was then promoted to Colonel on April 26, 1862.
 He led his Regiment into North Carolina and also helped put down the 1863 draft riots.
 In 1864, he was commissioned to lead the 1st Brigade of General August Kauzt’s division.
 Mix was killed in action during the Siege at Petersburg on June 15, 1864.
 (Photo obtained from Old Stone Fort Website)

-This is a newspaper advertisement for the Republican Party Ticket for the 1860 election.
+Next to that one is of a newspaper advertisement for the Republican Party Ticket for the 1860 election and it currently resides in the Jackson Law Office.
 Simon H. Mix ran for Congress for the 18th NY district as a Republican (same ticket as Lincoln) but lost.
 Mix ran the Schoharie Patriot until the Civil War began.
 His father Peter used to run that newspaper.
 He was married to Margaret Elizabeth and had one child named Franklin Gardiner Mix who was born in 1850 (OSF).

-Colonel Mix purchased this Colonel Badge from Tiffany & Co.
+Finally, the picture to the right is of Colonel Mix’s strap.
+He purchased this Colonel Strap from Tiffany & Co.
 During the Civil War, Officers had to purchase badges like this.
 The picture below is a receipt from that same store.

 Sold to M Col S H Mix